What is VoIP

 Video Call using Voip Phone

-VoIP offers advanced features like video calls, conferencing, and IVR systems that traditional phones can’t support.
+VoIP conferencing offers advanced features like video calls, conferencing, and IVR systems that traditional phones can’t support.
 It also provides greater flexibility and mobility, allowing users to connect via multiple devices such as smartphones and laptops, ideal for remote work.
 In contrast, landlines are fixed to one location and lack this portability.

 Integration with other business systems is possible with VoIP, creating a unified communication solution, unlike landlines, which operate independently.
 During power outages, traditional landlines typically remain functional as they do not rely on power or the internet, whereas VoIP needs both to operate and may face service interruptions.